 Lastly: What is their personality like?
 Connectivity is important.
 Do you seem to have a connection?
 Does the photographer seem fun and outgoing?
 Do you enjoy talking with them?
 Are they open and engaging?
 Are they asking good questions and are they listening to your responses?
 Do they seem genuinely interested in learning about you and meeting your needs?
 You need someone that you feel comfortable with, who will be easy to talk with and make you feel comfortable, so everyone involved will be relaxed enough to just be themselves.
 If you feel a good “vibe” with the photographer, that connection will go a long way throughout the experience.

-The bottom line is that when faced with the task of finding a photographer, you should treat it just like any other major decision (like finding a new dentist or a new bank)…Do some research and find the one that’s right for you.
-Have an idea of what things are most important to you before you start looking (ie: great service, quality products, someone that will take their time with you, someone who has alot of ideas, someone who has a product guarantee, available payment plans for larger purchases, etc..)
-In the senior portrait market, it can get expensive.
-Most good studios will have portrait packages ranging from $500-$2,000.
-So, it’s in your best interest to know what you want and then plan to spend a little time searching for the right photographer that meets your needs overall.
+The bottom line is that when faced with the task of finding a photographer, you should treat it just like any other major decision (like finding a new dentist or a new bank)…Do your research, collect all the data and find the one that’s right for you.
+Basing this decision based soley on price will not result in the best decision.
+Have an idea of what things are most important to you before you start looking (ie: service, quality products, communication, creativity, price, product guarantee, payment plans, turnaround time, etc..)
+In the senior portrait market, your total investment can be large.
+But this is also a very important, monumental time in your life that deserves to be documented by a professional, so you owe it to yourself to choose wisely.
+Hopefully this information has helped you a bit.

 Lastly, in keeping with the theme of this post, you can learn more about me HERE.